17 Things You Should Never Store in Your Attic

 Using a hot and stuffy attic as your own personal glam room?
 You might want to reconsider.
 In addition to potentially melting any precious products, humidity can also spur the growth of mold in natural or preservative-free formulas.

 While keeping prescription refills or extra OTC medication in your attic may seem like a smart way to keep them out the reach of children, doing so can cause a whole lot of problems.
 In addition to gel capsules potentially melting in the heat, some medications may lose their efficacy when stored at high temperatures.
-And to curb additional storage mistakes, learn all about these 33 Items You're Storing All Wrong.
+And to avoid other storage mistakes, check out these 17 Things You Should Never Store in Your Basement.